thirdweb-dev/dotnet/README.md

     }
 }

-// Connect the smart account with embedded signer and grant a session key to pk account await smartAccount.Connect();
+// Connect the smart account with embedded signer and grant a session key to pk account (advanced use case) await smartAccount.Connect();
 _ = await smartAccount.CreateSessionKey(
     signerAddress: await privateKeyAccount.GetAddress(),